-Swimming Pool - any structure used for swimming or bathing which is more than 24 inches deep or has a surface area of more than 250 square feet or any pool that is permanently equipped with a water re-circulating system or where structural materials are involved, for the purpose of these Regulations.
+Swimming Pool - A water-filled structure, permanently constructed or portable, with a depth of more than 24 inches and a water surface area of more than 60 square feet, used for bathing or swimming.
 A swimming pool is considered an accessory structure.